ChenDelong1999/my-academic-website-2023/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Multimodal Large Language Models
-  - Computer Vision and Self-supervised Learning
+  - 'Computer Vision: Self-supervised Learning, Vision Language Learning'
   - Music Information Retrieval

 # Education to show in About widget